How did I end up on a spammer’s list?

 Aside from “harvesting” email addresses from websites and purchasing email lists, spammers can also guess potentially valid email addresses by combining common names with valid domains (i.e. email@example.com or firstname.lastname@example.org).
 Also, if you are unfortunate enough to be a contact in the address book of somebody whose computer has been compromised by malware (viruses, spyware), you and those other contacts might find yourselves receiving (or even sending) a stream of spam.

-How do I know it’s spam?
+How do I know it’s spam or a phishing scheme?

 This is where things get a bit more difficult.
 As people become more informed and a lot warier, spammers have to get more sophisticated too.
 As a result, spam can be disguised as fairly legitimate-looking emails.
 However, a bit of common sense can still protect you from clicking on something you shouldn’t.
 A general rule is that if you don’t know the sender or you don’t deal with the organization from which you have received an email, then you should be very suspicious.
 For example, if you have received an email from a financial institution that you don’t deal with, chances are very high that it’s a phishing scheme.